 Question 2: Can this plugin achieve everything you need it to do?

-After figuring out that you cannot achieve the functionality you need without a plugin you need to ask, can this plugin achieve everything.
+After figuring out that you cannot achieve the functionality you need without a plugin you need to ask, “can this plugin achieve everything?”
 You want to avoid using more than one plugin to achieve a certain functionality if you can help it.
 The reason is that it causes more scripts and CSS to load and that becomes a performance issue.

 Question 3: How often is the plugin updated?

-The reason this question is important is because WordPress core is updated to a new full release about every 4-6 months.
+The reason this question is important is that the WordPress core is updated to a new full release about every 4-6 months.
 This means the core goes from version 4.5.0 to 4.6.0.
 But there are also many sub releases as well in between the full releases.
 This is important because before you install a plugin you need to make sure that it has been updated within the last 6-8 months or you will be taking a chance on the code being outdated.
 If the code is outdated you take a chance on the plugin getting hacked.